-- attending school in good health, maintained by adequate diet, exercise and sleep; - attending school regularly and punctually; - being organised, bringing necessary equipment; - conducting themselves in an orderly manner in line with the expected behaviour policy; - taking increased responsibility for their own learning; - demonstrate, at all times, our core Christian values of forgiveness and reconciliation, agape, compassion and community, equality, inclusion, service and stewardship.
+- Attending school in good health, maintained by adequate diet, exercise and sleep. - Attending school regularly and punctually. - Being oraganised, bringing necessary equipment. - Conducting themselves in an orderly manner in line with the expected behaviour policy. - Taking increased responsibility for their own learning. - Demonstrate, always, our core Christian values of forgiveness and reconciliation, agape, compassion and community, equality, inclusion, service, and stewardship.